 Phu Quoc is a beautiful island in the Gulf of Thailand.
 Despite being located less than 10 kilometers off the coast of Cambodia, the island actually belongs to Vietnam.

-While the island has undergone fast development in recent years and is far from undiscovered, it’s still a great place to visit.
-We ended our Vietnam trip on Phu Quoc and loved our time here.
+While the island has undergone fast development in recent years and is far from undiscovered, it's still a great place to visit.
+We ended our Vietnam trip in Phu Quoc and loved our time here.

-This 3 day Phu Quoc itinerary will help you plan your trip and make the most of your time on Phu Quoc, happy travels!
+This 3-day Phu Quoc itinerary will help you plan your trip and make the most of your time on Phu Quoc, happy travels!

 Phu Quoc itinerary